 This program focuses on preventing unintended teen pregnancies and STI’s and also incorporates important adult preparation subjects such as building healthy relationships, learning about financial literacy, and focusing on educational attainment.

 Although the program is open to all, P.R.E.P. targets African American and Latino youth because of the discrepancies in their rates of unintended pregnancies and contractions of STI’s compared to their white counterparts.
 During the 2018-19 school year, 276 students received P.R.E.P. programming.
 Current and recent participant schools include Case H.S., Horlick H.S., Park H.S., PEPS Program and McKinley Middle School.
-P.R.E.P. continues to grow annually and is focused on reaching as many youth between the ages of 10-19 as possible.
-For more information please contact Antonio Crane, P.R.E.P.
-Coordinator at (262) 898-4765.
+P.R.E.P. continues to grow annually and is focused on reaching as many high school-aged youth as possible.
+For more information please contact Darryl Anderson at 262.898.4765.

 FIRST CHOICE PRE-APPRENTICESHIP PROGRAM

 First Choice is a 6 week program focusing on Tools for Success as a prerequisite for construction concepts, road building and safety.
 In the Tools for Success curriculum emphasis is placed within the curriculum personal growth and development assets.
 Our experience is that employers value a candidate who brings time, stress, anger management and other employability skills to them while the prospective employer provides other skills in the building trades for successful careers

 COLLEGE READINESS CENTER

 The YMCA College Readiness Center supports local youth involved in the Teen Achiever Program by providing them with a safe, supervised and social environment which promotes skills for a healthy lifestyle, academic excellence, and career exploration.
 This spacious atmosphere allows 7th-12th graders to attend Teen Achiever meetings, work on homework, research colleges/scholarships and freely choose their activities.